 If the customer is indeed an entrepreneur residing in the EU, the reverse charge rule for inter-community services applies.
-Nevertheless, VAT should not be filed when the entrepreneur lives outside EU borders.
+Nevertheless, you should not file VAT when the entrepreneur lives outside EU borders.
 Contrary, local VAT registration and compliance are in order for customers that aren’t entrepreneurs.
 In this case, the MOSS compliance (mini-one-stop-shop) suffices for electronic services.

 Please note that Dutch VAT compliance and ICP declarations only mention services between EU members.

 International businesses require a structured approach to VAT.
 This also applies to services and deliveries of products.
 As their VAT compliance differs, it is important to distinguish services from products.
 VAT on the latter focusses on the product.
-In case of deliveries, however, the countries where the product departed or arrived are the main indicators.
+In case of deliveries, however, the country where the product departed or arrived is the main indicator.

-When the country of departure and arrival differ, an international delivery occurs.
+When the countries of departure and arrival differ, an international delivery occurs.
 How such export deliveries are charged, depends on whether or not the delivery surpassed EU borders.
-If the products are delivered outside the EU, the VAT rate is 0%.
+If you delivered products outside the EU, the VAT rate is 0%.
 This should be justified in the VAT compliance (section 3a) with the necessary documents: